 The Senator is one of the longest-standing continually-operated restaurants in Toronto.
 The landmark excels at classic comfort foods including staples like meatloaf and liver and onion entrees.

 Good Bite has been serving this neighbourhood since the 1969, dealing in homestyle favourites like corned beef hash and hot turkey sandwiches doused in gravy and served with sides of peas and fries.

 Hazel's deals in your standard dirty diner fare while majoring in hangover-crushing breakfast foods.
 The aptly named Hangover Cure is one such hearty dish featuring a burger patty topped with a fried egg over a pile of beans.

 The Coach House Restaurant and Tavern is a bastion for cheap eats on Yonge St. Find breakfast specials (including some pretty fluffy waffles) listed alongside cheeseburgers and souvlaki dinners—none of which will break the bank.

 Flo’s Diner is a semi-hidden upper floor hangout with a quirky retro vibe and even quirkier deals.
 They do classic breakfasts, waffles and tasty shakes.

-Hector Vasquez at Donlands Diner With files from Liora Ipsum and Jaclyn Skrobacky.
+Jesse Milns at Avenue Open Kitchen.
+With files from Liora Ipsum and Jaclyn Skrobacky.